ashishsamarth/Cloud/AWS/Topic-Wise-Notes/003-AWS - ELB - Elastic Load Balancer.md

 Q18.
 What is SNI (Server Name Indication)?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------
     SNI (Server Name Indication) solves the problem of loading multiple SSL certificates onto one web server (to serve multiple websites)
-        Its a newer protocol and requires the client to indicate the hostname of the target server in the initial SSL handshake
+    Its a newer protocol and requires the client to indicate the hostname of the target server in the initial SSL handshake.
 The server will then find the correct certificate, or return the default one.

         Special Note: SNI only works with ALB, NLB and CloudFront.
         Does NOT work with CLB.